w0rm/elm-pool/README.md

 * Aiming and shooting

-  1. The focal point is at the cue ball
+  1. The focal point is at the cue ball ✅
-  2. The camera angle defines the azimuth of the cue
+  2. The camera angle defines the azimuth of the cue ✅
-  3. Click and hold on the cue ball to set the hit point, move cursor while pressed to set cue elevation
+  3. Click and hold on the cue ball to set the hit point, move cursor while pressed to set the cue elevation ✅
   4. The cue is rendered in red if it overlaps with other objects
   5. Press and hold the "Space" button to set the force
-  6. Release the "Space" button to shoot
+  6. Release the "Space" button to shoot ✅

 * Simulating

-  1. The focal point is at the center of the table
+  1. The focal point is at the center of the table ✅
   2. The camera is zoomed out to show the table (unless interrupted with the mousewheel)